mvaganov/ttrpg/spells.md

 1 minute - transmitting the equivalent of 1 word wirelessly in a way that is difficult for any arudion that is not the intended recipient to detect
 Conditions may arise that add additional time cost to messaging per GM discretion.

 A finished Arudion made of minimal materials has 1 hitpoint, and ceases to function after it loses that hitpoint from damage.
 Additional hitpoints are determined by materials used, crafting skill, and GM discretion.
-An Arudion can be made permanent with Permenancy.
+An Arudion can be made permanent with Permenancy for 2,500gp.
 An expired (but not destroyed or broken) Arudion whose duration has finished can have it's duration restarted by casting Lesser Arudion into it, ignoring the initial material component costs.

 ---
 ## Analyze Spell Cast